patrickrauls/AWStour/SslWalkthrough.md

 ### Setup SSL
 ```
 Visit (Certbot.org)[https://certbot.eff.org/]
-Enter "none of the above" for system
+Enter "none of the above" for software
 Enter your system name as the ubuntu version you used for your instance - Ubuntu 16.04
 Use the listed install commands but DO NOT do the "GET STARTED" section yet - we will go there in a few steps
 ```